Skip to main content

 optimization4 negative mentions

-• The game offers a fun and engaging racing experience with good graphics and car customization options.
+• The game offers a very good racing experience with enjoyable driving mechanics.

-• The game is heavily reliant on online multiplayer, which is nearly non-existent, making it difficult to find races.
+• The game is essentially dead, with very few players online, making it hard to find races.

-The graphics of the game receive mixed reviews, with some players appreciating the decent quality and aesthetic reminiscent of early 2000s titles, while others criticize them as outdated and uninspired.
-Many users note that the game runs well on low-end PCs, making it accessible, but performance issues and graphical pop-ins detract from the overall experience.
-Overall, while the graphics are considered good for a free game, they fall short compared to more expensive titles, leading to a consensus that improvements are needed.
+The graphics of the game receive mixed reviews, with some players appreciating the decent quality and retro aesthetic, while others criticize them as outdated and uninspired.
+Many users note that the game runs well on low-end PCs, making it accessible, but performance issues and repetitive visuals detract from the overall experience.
+Overall, while the graphics are considered good for a free game, they fall short compared to more expensive titles.

 • “It has great graphics and you don't need that good of a laptop/PC to run this game.”